Eos: Tithonus

-The myth of Eos and Tithonus is very old, known as early as Homer, who in the Odyssey described the coming of the new morning as Eos rising from the bed she shares with Tithonus to bring her light to the world.
+The myth about the love of Eos and Tithonus is very old, known as early as Homer, who in the Odyssey described the coming of the new morning as Eos rising from the bed she shares with Tithonus to bring her light to the world.
 The earliest (and fullest) account survives in the Homeric Hymn to Aphrodite, where Aphrodite herself narrates the story to her own lover Anchises.
 Additionally, the myth is also the subject of one of the very few substantially complete works of Sappho, pieced together from different fragments discovered over a period of more than a hundred years, known as the Tithonus poem or the Old Age poem:

 The myth goes that Eos fell in love with and abducted Tithonus, a handsome prince from Troy, either the brother or the son of King Laomedon (the father of Priam).
 She went with a request to Zeus, asking him to make Tithonus immortal for her sake.
 Zeus agreed and granted her wish, but Eos foolishly forgot to ask for eternal youth as well for her beloved.
-So for a while the two lived happily in her palace, but their happiness eventually came to an end when Tithonus’ hair started turning grey as he aged, and Eos ceased to visit him in their bed.
+So for a while the two lived happily in her palace, but their happiness eventually came to an end when Tithonus's hair started turning grey as he aged, and Eos ceased to visit him in their bed.
 Despite that, the goddess kept him around and nourished him with food and ambrosia; Tithonus never died as he had gained immortality as Zeus promised, but he kept aging and shrivelling, and was soon unable to even move.
 In the end, Eos locked him up in a chamber, where he withered away alone, forever a helpless old man.
 Out of pity, she turned him into a small bug, a cicada (Greek τέττιξ, tettix).